 The Volkswagen Group presented publicly their “One Digital Platform” concept allowing to connect in-car services as well as run addition...

-Read the ebook and learn about technologies and solutions behind Software-Defined Vehicles.
+Read the ebook and learn about the technologies and solutions behind SDV engineering.
 Follow the process from prototyping to changing the entire driving experience.
-Learn from the automotive experts how software impacts automotive, insurance, and other associated industries.
+Learn from the automotive software experts how the latest tools change the business models of many automotive companies.

 Over The Air Upgrades